Jersey Shore shark attacks of 1916: Incidents and victims

-The next two major attacks took place in Matawan Creek near the town of Keyport on Wednesday, July 12.
+The next three attacks took place in Matawan Creek near the town of Keyport on Wednesday, July 12.
 Located 30 mi north of Spring Lake and inland of Raritan Bay, Matawan resembled a Midwestern town rather than an Atlantic beach resort.
 Matawan's location made it an unlikely site for interactions between sharks and humans.
 When Thomas Cottrell, a sea captain and Matawan resident, spotted an 8 ft shark in the creek, the town dismissed him.
-Around 2:00 PM a group of local boys, including young Lester Stilwell, 11, were playing in the creek together.
+Around 2:00 PM a group of local boys, including young Lester Stillwell, 11, were playing in the creek together.
 One of the boys had brought along his pet dog, which was swimming with them as well.
 At an area called "Wyckoff Dock" they saw what appeared to be an "old, black weather-beaten board or a weathered log."
 A dorsal fin appeared in the water and the boys realized it was a shark.
-Before Stilwell could climb from the creek, the shark pulled him underwater.
+Before Stillwell could climb from the creek, the shark pulled him underwater.

 The boys ran to town for help, and several men, including local businessman Watson Stanley Fisher, 24, came to investigate.
-Fisher and others dived into the creek to find Stilwell, believing him to have suffered a seizure.
-After locating the boy's body and attempting to return to shore, Fisher was also bitten by the shark in front of the townspeople, losing Stilwell in the process.
+Fisher and others dove into the creek to find Stillwell, thinking he had suffered a seizure.
+After locating the boy's body and attempting to return to shore, Fisher was also bitten by the shark in front of the townspeople, losing Stillwell in the process.
 His right thigh was severely injured and he bled to death at Monmouth Memorial Hospital in Long Branch at 5:30 PM.
-Stilwell's body was recovered 150 ft upstream from the Wyckoff dock on July 14.
+Stillwell's body was recovered 150 ft upstream from the Wyckoff dock on July 14.

-The fifth and final victim, Joseph Dunn, 14, of New York City was attacked a half-mile from the Wyckoff dock nearly 30 minutes after the fatal attacks on Stilwell and Fisher.
-The shark bit his left leg, but Dunn was rescued by his brother and friend after a vicious tug-of-war battle with the shark.
-Joseph Dunn was taken to Saint Peter's University Hospital in New Brunswick; he recovered from the bite and was released on September 15, 1916.
+The fifth and final victim, Joseph Dunn, 14, of New York City was attacked a half-mile (~805 m) from the Wyckoff dock nearly 30 minutes after the fatal attacks on Stillwell and Fisher.
+The shark bit his left leg, stripping it of flesh, but Dunn was rescued by his brother and friend after a vicious tug-of-war battle with the shark.
+Dunn told the press that he felt his leg going down the shark's throat, "I believe it would have swallowed me."
+Dunn was taken to Saint Peter's University Hospital in New Brunswick; he recovered from the bite and was released on September 15, 1916.